 Spot treatment: Unfortunately, being cooped up behind a face mask all day is going to cause unavoidable skin issues.
 If cystic acne begins to erupt, you may want to see a dermatologist for a prescription solution or try over the counter remedies like Differin.
 I will also recommend again the Rael Beauty Miracle Patch for occasional spots.
 I ran several errands the other day while wearing one that I forgot was even there because they are so comfortable.
 When I got home and realized what I had done, I was saved from embarrassment by the fact that it was hidden by my mask the whole time.
 Another 2020 win!

-For now, masks are a way of life.
+For now, masks are a way of life until the Delta variant is under control.
 I love you all and want you to be healthy, so I will wear mine proudly with only mild grumbling.
 Really the worst part about wearing a mask in public is the newfound knowledge that when I can’t awkwardly smile at strangers, I will wink.
 Yes, people, it turns out I’ve been a closet winker this whole time and just needed a pandemic to finally let it out.

 Got a beauty or hair question for Andi?
 Send it to us so she can write about that topic in an upcoming Beauty Buzz.
 Email it to mamas[at]nwamotherlode[dot]com.
 Click here to read more beauty posts by Andi.